 How to Become a Hospitalist

-- Order and interpret medical tests
+- Ordering and interpreting medical tests.

 Like all health care professionals, hospitalists must take precautions to prevent exposure to contagious diseases and hazardous chemicals.
 They also spend long periods standing and walking, which requires good health and stamina.